IrynaIG-hub/SimpleAPI/README.md

 Tests run and allure report
 # Base set up:
-    Install Java set up in path in Environment variables;
+    Install Java and set up in path in Environment variables;
-    Download Maven set up in path in Environment variables;
+    Download Maven and set up in path in Environment variables;
-	Download Allure set up in path in Environment variables;
+	Download Allure and set up in path in Environment variables;

 ### **Run test scenario via Maven command:**